(reprinted in the Institute for Ethics & Emerging Technologies, June 12, 2015)

 Little did my reader know that he has stumbled upon a problem that had baffled Christian thinkers from Pascal to Kierkegaard right up to the present time.
 How do we know “the god of the philosophers” is the Christian or any other God?
 For all we know this ultimate explanation or reason for everything—what the faithful call god—could be a ball of energy, a quantum flux, an unstable nothingness, a computer simulation, or something else.

 Of course believers can always use faith as their trump card, like Kierkegaard did.
-Or they can appeal to personal experience or pragmatism or emotion or intuition.
+Or they can appeal to personal experience, pragmatism, emotion or intuition.
 People generally believe what they want to believe and reason comes along for the ride, as Hume noted long ago.

 But in the end we don’t really have to respond to all the subterfuges by which people deceive themselves.
 As human beings make the transition from human to posthumanity, when suffering and death have been defeated by science and technology, religion, at least in its current form, will be irrelevant.
 Superintelligences won’t find their answers in Jesus or Mohammed or ancient legends.
-At then an honest search for meaning and values can proceed.
+And then our descendents will have a better chance to answer the questions that now perplex us.